Ricky2025-hci/unitree-go2-project/README.md

+# Notion!
+This repository is open for temporary.
+After 31st August 2025, this repository will be changed to **Private** until this project is finished.

 # ROS 2 Environment Setup for Unitree GO2

 This repository document is the step-by-step procedure to set up a development environment for the Unitree GO2 quadruped robot using **ROS 2 Humble** on **Ubuntu 22.04**.